-The bogs of western Siberia are strand bogs (◘ Fig. K-29, ► Fig. K-20) with an average slope of only 0.0008 to 0.004°.
-On the more or less wide strands grow Pinus sylvestris in the runt form P. willkommii and Ledum palustre as well as the dwarf shrubs Chamaedaphne calyculata, Andromeda polifolia, Oxycoccus microcarpus, scattered Rubus chamaemorus as well as Drosera rotundifolia.
+The bogs of western Siberia mostly are string bogs (◘ Fig. K-29, ► Fig. K-20) with an average inclination of only 0.0008 to 0.004°.
+On the more or less wide strings grow Pinus sylvestris (in the stunted form P. willkommii) and Ledum palustre as well as the dwarf shrubs Chamaedaphne calyculata, Andromeda polifolia, Oxycoccus microcarpus, scattered Rubus chamaemorus as well as Drosera rotundifolia.
 The moss layer consists of Sphagnum fuscum; patches with lichens (Cladonia spp., Cetraria) are rare.

-In the swales one finds Eriophorum vaginatum with Sphagnum balticum or Scheuchzeria, respectively Carex limosa with Sphagnum majus, but also Rhynchospora alba with Sphagnum cuspidatum occur.
+In the hollows(schlenken) one finds Eriophorum vaginatum with Sphagnum balticum or Scheuchzeria, respectively Carex limosa with Sphagnum majus, but also Rhynchospora alba with Sphagnum cuspidatum occur.

-The strand bogs usually undergo regression on the wetted watersheds, leading to the formation of bog lakes (► Fig. K-22).
+The string bogs usually undergo regression on the wetted watersheds, leading to the formation of bog lakes (► Fig. K-22).
 This occurs particularly wherever recent tectonic movements are associated with subsidence.
 Recent aero-geological surveys showed subsidence of 0.07 to 0.25 mm per year in several areas.
-This is sufficient to disturb the very unstable equilibrium between strands and sinks and lead to increasing waterlogging.
+This is sufficient to disturb the very unstable equilibrium between strings and sinks and lead to increasing waterlogging.
 This excess water initiates the regression phenomena.
 It leads to oxygen depletion even in the upper peat layers and to the formation of methane gas.